 The formation of your Limited Liability Company is a filing done with the Secretary of State to formally and legally list your company in a state.
-This allows you to do business, run payroll and so on.

 The returned paperwork is known as your Articles of Organization.